Selfless Inclusions of C*-Algebras: Abstract

 \section{Abstract}

-We introduce and study a natural notion of selflessness for inclusions of C*-probability spaces, which in particular necessitates all intermediate C*-algebras to be selfless in the sense of \cite{robertselfless}.
+We introduce and study a natural notion of selflessness for inclusions of C*-probability spaces, which in particular implies that all intermediate C*-algebras are selfless in the sense of \cite{robertselfless}.
 We identify natural sources of selfless inclusions in the realms of $\mathcal{Z}$-stable and free product C*-algebras.
 As an application of this, we prove selflessness for a new family of C*-probability spaces outside the regime of free products and group C*-algebras.
 These include the reduced free unitary compact quantum groups.